-The measures that have been or may be adopted include more stringent capital and liquidity requirements (particularly for large global institutions and groups such as the Bank), taxes on financial transactions, limits or taxes on employee compensation over specified levels, limits on the types of activities that commercial banks can undertake (particularly proprietary trading and investment and ownership in private equity funds and hedge funds) or new ring-fencing requirements relating to certain activities, restrictions on certain types of financial activities or products such as derivatives, mandatory write-down or conversion into equity of certain debt instruments, enhanced recovery and resolution regimes, revised risk-weighting methodologies (particularly with respect to insurance businesses) and the creation of new and strengthened regulatory bodies, including the assignment to the ECB of a supervisory role for all banks in the Eurozone area (referred to as the SSM).
+The measures that have been or may be adopted include more stringent capital and liquidity requirements (particularly for large global institutions and groups such as the Bank), taxes on financial transactions, limits or taxes on employee compensation over specified levels, limits on the types of activities that commercial banks can undertake (particularly proprietary trading and investment and ownership in private equity funds and hedge funds) or new ring-fencing requirements relating to certain activities, restrictions on certain types of financial activities or products such as derivatives, mandatory write-down or conversion into equity of certain debt instruments, enhanced recovery and resolution regimes, revised risk-weighting methodologies (particularly with respect to insurance businesses) and the creation of new and strengthened regulatory bodies, including the assignment to the ECB of a supervisory role for all banks in the Eurozone area (referred to as the "SSM").
+From November 2014, the ECB has assumed the supervision of the Bank as a significant credit institution for the purposes of the ECB Regulation.
 Some of the new measures are proposals that are under discussion and that are subject to revision and interpretation, and need adapting to each country's framework by national regulators.
-For example, changes in law to address tax compliance issues such as compliance with Sections 1471 through 1474 of the U.S. Internal Revenue Code of 1986 (FATCA) may increase the Group's compliance costs.
+For example, changes in law to address tax compliance issues such as compliance with the Common Reporting Standard (see "Regulation and Supervision of banks in Cyprus-Common Reporting Standard"), formally referred to as the Standard for Automatic Exchange of Financial Account Information, released by the Organisation for Economic Co-operation and Development (the "OECD") may have a significant impact on the Group's compliance costs.
 The Bank cannot predict the effect of any such changes on its business, financial condition, cash flows or future prospects.